MakeSchool-Tutorials/Makestagram-Swift-V2/P11-Fetching-Data-from-Parse/content.md

 ![image](posts_working.png)

-If you don't see any posts, try uploading a few new ones!
+If you don't see any posts (because we just deleted them all), try uploading a few new ones!
 Use the Parse data browser to see how many post entries you have stored.

 #Conclusion